- Adult Education

 Maintain your licensure renewals, enhance your profession-specific knowledge and skills, expand your horizons — and earn credit in the process.

-Through credit workshops in the School of Education and Allied Professions, you can receive transcripted non-graded credit, and up to six semester hours may be applied toward a master's degree in education.
+Through credit workshops in the School of Education and Health Sciences, you can receive transcripted non-graded credit, and up to six semester hours may be applied toward a master's degree in education.

 No credit.
 But lots of learning.